Toit blocks#

 Here we have formatted the arguments differently, so each of the block arguments are easily identified.

-Blocks as values#
+Blocks as values

 Blocks are values in Toit which is why functions accept them as arguments.
-A block value is defined as a colon :
+A

-followed by the body of the block which is either a statement on the same line of the block, such as : null
+is either a statement on the same line of the block, such as : null

-(all statements indented), such as
+indented), such as

 In all the examples so far where we have passed blocks as arguments to function, we were really defining the block value in place.
 Because blocks are values, they can be stored in local variables, just like other values.
 For example